dcsil/dream-team/app/README.md

 `firebase login` (only need to do the first time you to authorize your computer)

-if you want to try the production build out locally do `firebase serve`
+if you want to try the production build out locally do `firebase serve` and view [localhost:5000](http://localhost:5000)

 to deploy to the production website `firebase deploy`